 1919 – 1926

-Following another redesign, the “SW” symbols on the can be replaced with the “SWP” abbreviation to reflect the name of Sherwin-Williams Paints.
-At the same time, the creators of the logo signed the continents: the word “AFRICA” appeared on the left, and “EUROPA” on the right.
+Following another redesign, the “SW” symbols can be replaced with the “SWP” abbreviation to reflect Sherwin-Williams Paints’ name.
+At the same time, the creators of the logo signed the continents: “AFRICA” on the left and “EUROPA” on the right.
 It also turned out that the body of water represented the Atlantic Ocean.
-The globe had to be lightened a little to make the additional inscriptions better visible.
+The globe had to be lightened slightly to make the additional inscriptions more visible.

 1926 – 1974

-In the mid-1920s, the emblem has lost detailed detail.
+In the mid-1920s, the emblem had lost detail.
 For the first time, artists made the paint bright red, so many have compared it to blood.
 The abbreviation on the can was painted the same color.
-All contours and continents on the globe have turned blue.
+All continents on the globe have turned blue.
 At the same time, the bank itself, the ocean, and the slogan “COVER THE EARTH” were white.
 The signatures on the map have disappeared.

 1974 – 1999